lmparppei/cannonHelper/README.md

 This could be expanded a lot.
 Feel free to do it - I lack the skills and knowledge!

-### Usage
+### Example

 Start up and set -10 gravity on Y axis.
-Then create a Three.js Object 3D.
 If you want to set a different timeStep value for Cannon, you can set it with CannonHelper.timeStep.
 The default is 1.0 / 60.0.
 ```
 physics = new CannonHelper(0,-9,0);
 physics.timeStep = 1.0 / 60.0;
-var mesh = new THREE.Mesh( geometry, material );
 ```

 Easiest way to use the helper is through the .addBody cheat function.
 It will automatically create a body from Three.js mesh.
 (Come to think of it, maybe this should use geometry instead of the mesh?
 Or support both?)
 ```
+var mesh = new THREE.Mesh( geometry, material );
 physics.addBody( mesh, mass );
 ```